LiamJCates/Programming-Notes/System Design/ObjectOrientedDesign/ObjectOrientedConcepts/Abstraction/Encapsulation.md

 1) provide a simplified and understandable interface to use your object without the need to understand the complexity inside.

+Think of an interface as the collection of things you can do to the car without knowing how each works.
 A driver doesn't need to know how an internal combustion engine works.
-Think of an interface as the collection of things you can do to the car without knowing how each works.
 It is sufficient to know how to start the car, engage the transmission, provide fuel, turning off the engine.
 These basic operations form an interface for the car.
 Hiding the complexity of the car from the user allows anyone, not just a mechanic, to drive a car.
 In the same way, hiding the complex functionality of your object from the user allows anyone to use it and to find ways to reuse it in the future regardless of their knowledge of the internal workings.

 2) To manage change.

 Today most of us who drive use a vehicle with a gasoline-powered internal combustion engine.
 However, there a gas-electric hybrids, pure electric motors, and a variety of internal combustion engines that use alternative fuels.
 Each of those engine types has a different internal mechanism yet we are able to drive each of them because that complexity has been hidden.
 This means that, even though the mechanism which propels the car changes, the system itself functions the same way from the user's perspective.

-Encapsulation promotes
+## Advantages of Encapsulation

 Bundling code into individual software objects provides a number of benefits, including:

 Code-Reuse